spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 Spack provides a default implementation for ``libs`` which often works out of the box.
-A user can write a package definition without having to implement a ``libs`` property and dependents can retrieve the libraries as shown in the above section.
+A user can write a package definition without having to implement a ``libs`` property and dependents can retrieve its libraries as shown in the above section.
 However, the default implementation assumes that libraries follow the naming scheme ``lib<package name>.so`` (or e.g.
 ``lib<package name>.a`` for static libraries).
 Packages which don't